 VMS helps you manage your external workforce for as long as you need them.
 For example, maybe you need a temp for six months to replace an office employee on maternity leave.
 You also need a certified consultant for a one-time safety seminar.
 Despite the different timescales of employment, a single VMS covers both long- and short-term contracts.

-The healthcare industry heavily relies on contingent workers to staff clinical and non-clinical positions.
-Since healthcare workers need to meet strict compliance standards, finding qualified candidates can be difficult.
-Healthcare VMS software is designed to record all external labor certifications from applicants so you can easily select the best candidates for your medical facility.
+Of course, some industries depend on temporary and third-party workers more than others.
+The healthcare industry heavily relies on contingent workforce to staff clinical and non-clinical positions.
+Since healthcare workers need to meet strict compliance standards set by government organizations and the facility itself, finding qualified candidates can be difficult.
+Healthcare-specific VMS software is designed to record all external labor certifications from applicants so you can easily select the best candidates for your medical facility.